lorint/brick/v1.0/README.md

 | unreleased     | master     |        | >= 2.3.5 | >= 4.2, < 7.2 |
 | 1.0            | 1-stable   | v1.x   | >= 2.3.5 | >= 4.2, < 7.2 |

-Brick supports all Rails versions which have been current during the past 8 years, which at the time of writing (October 2022) includes Rails 4.2.0 and above.
-Rails 7.0 and 7.1 are the versions which have been tested most extensively.
+Brick will work with Rails 3.x and onwards, and Rails 4.2.0 and above are officially supported.
+Rails 5.2.6, 7.0, and 7.1 are the versions which have been tested most extensively.

-When used with really old versions of Rails, 4.x and older, Brick automatically applies various compatibility patches so it will run under newer versions of Ruby.
-This makes it easier to test the broad range of supported versions of ActiveRecord without having to also use older versions of Ruby.
-If you're using Ruby 2.7.5 then any Rails from 4.2 up to 7.1 will work, all due to the various patches put in place as the gem starts up.
-Rails 4.x has not been tested very extensively, and as well when using those older versions then you MUST have this to be the last line in boot.rb:
+When used with really old versions of Rails, 4.x and older, Brick automatically applies various compatibility patches so it will run under much newer versions of Ruby than would normally be allowed.
+This makes it easier to test the broad range of supported versions of ActiveRecord without the headaches of having to use older versions of Ruby.
+If you're using Ruby 2.7.5 then any Rails from 4.2 up to 7.1 will work, all due to these various patches put in place as the gem starts up.
+If you get string frozen errors with older versions then move back to using Ruby 2.6.10, and if you get the error "undefined method 'new' for BigDecimal:Class (NoMethodError)" then try adding this as the last line in boot.rb:

     require 'brick/compatibility'

-(Definitely try this patch any time you see the error "undefined method `new' for BigDecimal:Class (NoMethodError)".)
+These patches not only allow Brick to run, but also will allow many other full Rails apps to run perfectly fine (and more securely / much faster) by using a newer Ruby.

 The Brick notices when some other gems are present and makes use of them -- most notably **[composite_primary_keys](https://github.com/composite-primary-keys/composite_primary_keys)** which allows very tricky databases to function.